 “Whatever it is that is detracts from your emotional wellbeing, it’s important to recognise the triggers and learn how to enjoy your few days off to promote wellness and avoid toxic emotions,” Hayton said.

-As the countdown to Christmas Day begins, Starts at 60 sought out the experts for the best tips and coping strategies to combat seasonal stress.
+As we eagerly count down to Christmas Day, Starts at 60 reached out to experts for uplifting tips and coping strategies to conquer seasonal stress.